 A tale of metric reverse engineering

 Let’s take a fictitious e-commerce as an example.
-The management decides that service levels need to be improved and thus the service level become the flagship metric.
-The supply chain team starts working in accordance with this metric , and comes up with a solution which consists of vastly increasing the stock levels, thereby incurring massive costs for the company.
+The management decides that service levels need to be improved and thus the service level becomes the flagship metric.
+The supply chain team starts working in accordance with this metric, and comes up with a solution, which consists of vastly increasing the stock levels, thereby incurring massive costs for the company.

-Indeed, management realized early on in the process that some stock-outs were not nearly as impacting as others because some of the products that were missing had multiple near-perfect substitutes.
+Indeed, management realized early on in the process that some stock-outs were not nearly as impacting as others, because some of the products that were missing had multiple near-perfect substitutes.
 Consequently, everybody agreed that stock-outs on those products could be largely discounted when computing the overall service level.
-However, now, the supply chain team, that operates under tremendous pressure, is starting to stretch the purpose of this list one to two notches beyond its original intent: products that are not that similar get listed as near-perfect substitutes.
+However, the supply chain team, which is now operating under tremendous pressure, is starting to stretch the purpose of this list one to two notches beyond its original intent: products that are not that similar get listed as near-perfect substitutes.
 Service level metrics improve, but the business does not.

 The pitfall of success

 In reality, all metrics are not equally valuable for a business.
 It usually takes considerable effort to craft metrics that give a meaningful perspective on the business.
-This work requires not only a good understand of the business strategy, but also a profound knowledge of underlying data which comes with a myriad of artifacts and other numerical oddities.
-Thus, metrics should above all be considered as work in progress.
+This work requires not only a good understanding of the business strategy , but also a profound knowledge of underlying data, which comes with a myriad of artifacts and other numerical oddities.
+Thus, metrics should above all be considered as work in progress .

 We have found that a strong indicator of success in any supply chain project is the quality of the metrics that are being established throughout the initiative.
 Yet, it’s a bit of a paradox, but there isn’t any reasonable metric to actually assess the relevance of those metrics.
 Here are a few elements that can help evaluate the quality of metrics: